HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md

 ## Access Layer for DX Deployment

-This how-do guide provides the available options for implementing the Access Layer in the DX Deployment.
+This how-to guide provides the available options for implementing the Access Layer in the DX Deployment.
 It presents two primary choices: **Ingress** and **Gateway API**, allowing users to choose based on their specific needs and preferences.

 ### Ingress Implementation For DX Deployment
 This how-to guide provides basic example on implementing a generic Ingress on your Kubernetes cluster for use with HCL DX.
 The actual implementation might vary depending on the Cluster's setup and configuration.